Online Therapy & Mental Health Support for Obsessive Compulsive Disorder

 Are you suffering from intrusive and obsessive thoughts?
 Do you play the “what if” game in your mind for hours or need to flip the light switch, sometimes dozens of times, before you're convinced that things will be ok?

-OCD symptoms can range from mildly annoying to completely debilitating and for some, compulsive behaviors help them feel safe during moments of uncertainty and doubt.
+Obsessive thoughts range from mildly annoying to completely debilitating and for some, compulsive behaviors help them feel safe during uncertainty and doubt.
 Untreated, OCD is a never-ending cycle of seeking safety and avoiding discomfort.
-I want to help break the cycle and understand that your OCD rituals are not necessary for you to feel safe in an uncertain world.

-Therapy offers a space to challenge obsessive thoughts by resisting compulsive behaviors strategically and with purpose.
+Therapy is a space to challenge obsessive thoughts and resist compulsive behaviors strategically and with purpose.
+In treating OCD I use Exposure and Response Prevention (ERP).
 Together, we will confront your OCD themes one by one to help you feel less consumed and more free in your day-to-day life.

 WHAT I TREAT